polytope-labs/hyperbridge/subgraph/README.md

 ### 1. Number of post request handled

-The `postRequestHandledCounts` returns the number of post requests handles
+The `postRequestHandledCounts` returns the total number of post requests handled totally.

 Query:
 ```sh